 68. Ansbrandt (2018b), p.
 4.

 - Ansbrandt, Uligang (2018a).
 “Theory and layout of Zuist temples (with a project for Reykjavik’s Temple of Heaven)”.
 Zuist Church.

 - Ansbrandt, Uligang (2018b).
 “Zuist theology – The trinity of An, the seven deities, the word and the measures”.
 Zuist Church.

 - Crawford, Harriet (2013).
 The Sumerian World.
 Routledge.

 - Didier, John C. (2009).
 “In and Outside the Square: The Sky and the Power of Belief in Ancient China and the World, c.
 4500 BC – AD 200”.
 Victor H. Mair ed.
 Sino-Platonic Papers, 192.

-- Dugin, Aleksandr (2008).
-“Herman Wirth: Runes, Great Yule, and the Arctic Homeland”.
+- Dugin, Aleksandr (2016b).
+“The Indo-Europeans”.
 Jafe Arnold trans.
 Eurasianist Internet Archive.

 - Mander, Pietro (2011).
 “Religione, potere ed organizzazione sociale: Il paradigma dell’antica Mesopotamia sumerica ed assiro-babilonese”.
 Metabasis, VII (12).

 - Murdock, Dorothy Milne (2014).
 “Who are the Anunnaki?”.
 Truth Be Known.

 - Nad, Boris (2014).
 “Face to face with God/god”.
 The Fourth Political Theory (official site, 4pt.su).

 - Papillon, Serge (2005).
 “Mythologie sino-européenne”.
 Victor H. Mair ed.
 Sino-Platonic Papers, 154.